Kaue404/Kaue404/Readme.md

 ### 🚀 About Me:

-  I’m a 20-year-old software developer, currently studying at **Fatec Franca** and working at **Lev Negócios**.
+  I’m a 20-year-old software developer, currently studying at **Fatec Franca** and working at **Âncora Consórcios**.
 I have experience in various technologies and love contributing to projects with impactful solutions, I'm passionate about turning ideas into reality through code.

 ### 📊 GitHub Stats: